-Within two (2) business days following the date of the resolution meeting, the student must notify the course FOR, the chair of the SON Admission, Progression, and Retention Committee (APRC) and the SON Director of Advising, via OU email, of their intent to initiate the Arbitration Procedure.
+Upon conclusion of the meeting with advising, the student must immediately notify the course FOR; the chair of the SON Admission, Progression, and Retention Committee (APRC); the SON Director of Advising; and the appropriate Associate Dean via OU email of their intent to initiate the Formal Grade Appeal Review (hereafter referred to as Review).
+A student initiating the Review may withdraw the Review at any time via OU email to the appropriate Associate Dean.